 - Custom audiences

 Other targeting types include:

 - Age & gender

-Pro tip: Fit Small Business reports that Bing (Microsoft Advertising) specializes in targeting for the retail and financial industries, which makes the search engine an ideal marketing option for brands in these industries.
+Pro tip: Fit Small Business reports that Bing (Microsoft Advertising) specializes in targeting the retail and financial industries, which makes the search engine an ideal marketing option for brands in these niches.